 Since we launched in 2015, we have been conducting an extensive research project to map new types of media being created by entrepreneurial journalists in Spanish.
-Our directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, and more.
+Our directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, travel, and more.
 (The directory is currently only available in Spanish, but we publish our criteria in both English and Spanish to make our work more transparent.)

 Our aim is to develop a community of digital media entrepreneurs and journalists who produce original content, use innovative storytelling techniques and manage their businesses with transparency.

 Our goal is to serve digital media entrepreneurs, and for that reason, we do not include digital media that are associated with newspapers, magazines, or television stations.
 At SembraMedia, we focus on entrepreneurs who are developing digital media startups because we understand that their needs are different from more established media, but we hope that all media will learn from our research initiative and we always invite suggestions about how we can better serve this important segment of the digital media market.

 Digital media projects must comply with the following criteria to be included in the SembraMedia Directory:

 Projects should be digital natives, meaning they were started as digital publications and they publish all (or at least most) of their content online.